jaydenhash02/food-order-app/README.md

  - useState
  - useEffect
  - useContext
  - useRef
  - useReducer

 ### To run this React app:
  - Clone the repository
  - run 'npm install' in the terminal
  - run 'npm start' in the terminal

+### Page Preview